Andrew Rock: Early career

 Rock was born in Marshfield, Wisconsin, and grew up in Stratford, Wisconsin, where he graduated from high school in 2000.
 His high school career concluded at the 2000 Wisconsin State Championships, where he became the first athlete in meet history to win four individual titles at the same championships by winning the 110 m hurdles, 300 m hurdles, 200 m dash, and long jump.
 Despite this success, he was not a heavily recruited athlete.

 Rock attended the University of Wisconsin–La Crosse, where he was a nine-time National Champion and a 17-time All-American.
 After finishing runner-up seven times between the 2001 and 2002 seasons, Rock hit his stride in 2003 and 2004, winning eight consecutive titles in the 400 m dash and 4 × 400 m relay.
-Rock holds nine UW–LaCrosse records (four individual; five relays) and six WIAC records (three individual; three relays) and was twice named first-team Academic All-American by CoSIDA.
-In addition to these achievements, Rock also claimed the fastest 400 m time in Division III history, running a 44.66 at a USATF meet in Carson, California, thereby announcing his arrival onto the elite track scene.
-Rock turned professional soon after graduating from UW–La Crosse with a finance degree by signing a multi-year contract with Adidas.
+Rock holds nine UW–La Crosse records (four individual; five relays) and six WIAC records (three individual; three relays) and was twice named first-team Academic All-American by CoSIDA.
+In addition to these achievements, Rock claimed the fastest 400 m time in Division III history, running a 44.66 at a USATF meet in Carson, California, thereby announcing his arrival onto the elite track scene.
+While at UW–La Crosse, Rock was also in integral part of eight team National Championships for the Wisconsin–La Crosse Eagles track team, four NCAA Division III Indoor (2001, 2002, 2003, 2004) and four NCAA Division III Outdoor (2001, 2002, 2003, 2004).
+Rock turned professional soon after graduating from UW–La Crosse in 2004 with a finance degree by signing a multi-year contract with Adidas.

-As of 2025, Rock is head coach of the track and field teams at Bethel University.
+As of 2026, Rock is head coach of the track and field teams at Bethel University.